 - Check antibody titres two weeks apart for a rise.

-- The most common antibodies tested include antistreptolysin O (ASO) and anti-DNase B, antihyaluronidase, antistreptokinase, antistreptococcal esterase and anti-nicotinamide adenine dinucleotide (anti-NAD).
+- The most common antibodies tested include ASO and anti-DNase B, antihyaluronidase, antistreptokinase, antistreptococcal esterase and anti-nicotinamide adenine dinucleotide (anti-NAD).

-- Generally, the antibodies rise during the first month after infection and then plateau for three to six months before returning to normal levels at six to twelve months.
-ASO titre peaks two to three weeks after the onset of clinical disease and there is a sensitivity of 80-85%.
+- Generally, the antibodies rise during the first month after infection and then plateau for 3-6 before returning to normal levels at 6-12 months.
+ASOT peaks 2-3 weeks after the onset of clinical disease and there is a sensitivity of 80-85%.
 Anti-DNase B has a slightly higher sensitivity at 90%.

 - ECG may show a prolonged PR interval and possibly other features too.
 Tachycardia is usual, although some children develop bradycardia.
 ST elevation suggests pericarditis.

 - CXR may show features of heart failure.

 - Doppler echocardiography is more sensitive than clinical assessment in the detection of carditis in acute RF and can contribute to earlier diagnosis.
 The use of handheld echocardiography is being explored in low resource settings.

 RF should still be considered as a likely diagnosis, even if criteria are not fully satisfied, when there is chorea or carditis without apparent cause and recent streptococcal infection, or when the patient has had previous RF and has symptoms of a recurrence.

 - Eradicate the streptococcal infection if infection is still present (usually a pharyngitis).